SutekhVRC/VibeCheck/docs/Faq.md

   - VibeCheck can be configured so that each feature/motor of a toy is assigned to different OSC addresses.
   - VibeCheck only reads Float parameters.
   - If you add a parameter to an avatar remember to refresh the OSC config.
-I do this by deleting the OSC configuration files for my avatars and then changing out and back in to my avatar.
-The button in game never works for me.
+Click the `Refresh OSC` button in the settings menu.